 To achieve the above objective and enhance the opportunities for our eligible learners we have implemented a variety of intervention strategies, on an individual student basis, which are monitored throughout the academic year.
 The impact of these strategies is analysed at a forensic level to ensure our objectives will be met.
 It is also common practice that if an intervention is not having the desired impact or if the needs of the eligible learners change, we will adapt the way in which we support that student.

-2) A Higher Level Teaching Assistant co-ordinated Reading Club where students from the sixth form support identified students on a regular basis before school. (£2267.50)
+1) A Higher Level Teaching Assistant co-ordinated Reading Club where students from the sixth form supported identified students on a regular basis before school. (£2267.50)

-5) The Assistant Head of Maths and Assistant Head of English are informed of the eligible students and they monitor and work closely with their departments to track progress and ensure students make the expected progress and catch-up with their peers by the end of year 7. (£2000)
+4) The Assistant Head of Maths and Assistant Head of English are informed of the eligible students and they monitor and work closely with their departments to implement appropriate interventions to track progress and ensure students make the expected progress and catch-up with their peers by the end of year 7. (£2500)

-- There are a number of student case studies, which evidence the quantitative and qualitative impact of the support and challenge that has been provided using the Year 7 literacy and numeracy catch-up funding for the identified students.
+- A number of student case studies have been undertaken, these evidence the quantitative and qualitative impact of the support and challenge that has been provided using the Year 7 literacy and numeracy catch-up funding for the identified students.

-Whilst we are clear about the success of some of the above strategies and therefore will continue to support them using our 2016-17 funding, there are other strategies that are still pending a fuller evaluation.
-We are able to be clear that at this point, we have committed to using our 2016-17 funding to support strategies 2 to 6 from the above list.
-Strategy 1, in light of student feedback has been modified in its approach and structure to ensure a higher level of student engagement.
-This totals approximately £19,000 of our funding allocation, the remainder of which will be allocated in the coming weeks.
+Whilst we are clear about the success of some of the above strategies and therefore will continue to support them using our 2017-18 funding, there are other strategies that are still pending a fuller evaluation.
+A focus on Maths is required looking at the disparity between the literacy and numeracy.
+We are able to be clear that at this point, we have committed to using our 2017-18 funding to support strategies 1 to 6 from the above list.
+This totals approximately £13,000 of our funding allocation, the remainder of which will be allocated in the coming weeks.
 The significant uplift in student numbers in receipt of this premium has meant that we are reviewing the above strategies and staffing involved and ensuring all students will be supported via these strategies.
-The first reporting window (29/11/16) will allow a review of the impact of the strategies and ensure any refinement takes place.
+The first reporting window (08/12/17) will allow a review of the impact of the strategies and ensure any refinement takes place.